zfengharvard/bandit-sponsored-search/README.md

 ## Implementation

-Folders for different simulations with oblivious adveraries, adaptive adversaries using EXP3 and adaptive adversaries using WINEXP.
+Folders for different simulations with oblivious adveraries (stochastic opponents), adaptive adversaries using EXP3 and adaptive adversaries using WINEXP.
 In order to run each simulation:
 ```
 python runner-dp.py
 ```